 After viewing the falls we went to swim in the pool and check out some of the smaller pools up above.

 Royce wouldn’t swim in the pools below the falls because it was too deep and he wouldn’t swim in the swimming pool because it was too shallow.
 In the end though he finally jumped in.

 The next day was Sunday and we went to church.
 It was nice to see a bunch of the members I knew back over 5 years ago when I was assigned here.
 Was it really 5 years ago?
-Wow… I was particularly happy to see Brother Roberto Bruno and his wife, who we taught and who were so strong.
+Wow… I was particularly happy to see Brother Roberto Bruno and his wife, who we taught and who were so faithful.
 They were eventually baptized and even went to the temple in 2007.
 It was a happy reunion to see them.
-Here’s a picture I took with them Monday before I left Kabankalan (for some reason I look really fat):
+Here’s a picture I took with them Monday before I left Kabankalan:

 After church I offered to work with Elder Headman, one of the missionaries assigned to Kabankalan.
 He accepted and after Ward Mission Correlation and lunch at the Pioquinto’s we went out.
 We were punted a lot at the beginning and I thought maybe I had accidentally cursed the area by coming back and creating some sort of spirit-time warp but we eventually were able to teach.

 I was wearing the full missionary uniform minus the name tag.
 Several times I introduced myself and looked down to point at my nametag only to remember that I wasn’t still a skinny 20 year old missionary.
 It was a little sad actually, because walking through the same fields with an American missionary and a Filipino member, the same as I had 5 years ago, made me feel as if I had never left.